Information You Can Find in Our Guide:

 WIC offices and clinics can also be found in many community centers.
 The benefit of community centers is that they can better serve the needs of their particular local community.
 For example, one community may require more nutrition knowledge.
 Thus, while a local WIC office may provide other assistance benefits, the community center can focus more efforts and funding toward nutrition education instead of tools such as breast pumps.
 Alternatively, a center can provide more resources, such as support groups and phone apps for breastfeeding women.

-Learn more about the assistance available at community centers by downloading our comprehensive guide.
+Learn more about the assistance available at community centers by downloading our helpful guide.

 WIC office locations are also found within many Indian nations and tribes throughout the United States.
 Tribes partner with the U.S. Department of Health to be able to service pregnant and breastfeeding women, as well as infants and young children.
 The same services that are offered outside of reservations and tribal boundaries are offered and supplied within the boundaries.
 These include health screenings, breastfeeding support and education, access to nutrient-rich foods, health education and referrals to health care providers and other community resources.
 There often many WIC offices within tribal areas for applicants to apply at and get resources from.